Australia Information, Terms and Conditions

-If you have not pre-paid gratuities at time of booking, Celebrity Cruises will add a daily US$13.50 gratuity (US$14.00 for Concierge/Aqua Class and US$17.00 for Suites) to each guest’s onboard SeaPass® account.
-If you wish to have these removed, please contact the Guest Relations desk onboard.
+For bookings created prior to 11 December 2016, if you have not pre-paid the service charge at time of booking, Celebrity Cruises will add a daily service charge amount of US$13.50 (US$14.00 for Concierge/Aqua Class and US$17.00 for suite guests) to each guest’s onboard SeaPass℠ account.
+If you wish to have these removed, please contact the Guest Services Desk onboard.

 Celebrity Cruises’ highest priority is to ensure the safety and security of all guests.
 In order to maintain an effective and meaningful security environment and to comply with international and national security laws, regulations and guidelines, Celebrity Cruises has established strict security procedures in the seaport terminals we utilise and onboard all our vessels.
 These measures include screening all guests and their personal property prior to boarding.
 We appreciate your cooperation in this endeavour.